Political positions of Susan Collins: Economic issues

 In April 2019, Collins, Shelley Moore Capito, and Chris Coons introduced the Sustainable Chemistry Research and Development Act of 2019, a bill that would support development of new and innovative chemicals, products, and processes and also focus on the efficient use of resources and reduction or elimination of exposure to hazardous substances.
 Collins commented that the bill would authorize grants, training, and educational opportunities for scientists and engineers.

-In May 2019, Collins, Angus King, and Tennessee Senator Lamar Alexander joined Assistant Secretary in the Office of Energy Efficiency and Renewable Energy Daniel Simmons and Maine officials in announcing the formation of a research collaboration between the University of Maine and the Oak Ridge National Laboratory to advance attempts to 3D print using wood products.
+In May 2019, Collins, Angus King, and Lamar Alexander joined Assistant Secretary in the Office of Energy Efficiency and Renewable Energy Daniel Simmons and Maine officials in announcing the formation of a research collaboration between the University of Maine and the Oak Ridge National Laboratory to advance attempts to 3D print using wood products.
 Collins stated that the initiative was a win for all parties involved and would "bolster the cutting-edge research performed at the University of Maine as well as support job creation in our state" and called the project "an outstanding example of our national labs working cooperatively with universities to drive American innovation and strengthen our economy."

 In 2019, Collins worked with Democrat Kyrsten Sinema on the Senior Security Act, legislation intended to form a task force at the Securities and Exchange Commission (SEC) that would "examine and identify challenges facing senior investors" and report its findings to Congress along with recommended regulatory or statutory changes every two years.

 In 2019, while President Trump and top aides met with Republican leadership for discussions about avoiding a budget debacle that fall, Collins observed, "A lot of the cuts that they made in the president's budget were arbitrary and made without any consultation at all.
 An example would be zeroing out the Community Development Block Grant fund."
 She added that the aforementioned fund was the one most requested by members of the Appropriations panel to fund.

 In June 2019, Collins and Democrat Tom Carper introduced a bill they described as combatting "problems federal firefighters face when they try to prove their injuries took place in the line of duty" and stated that federal laws placed burdens on federal firefighters so that they had to prove cancers and other diseases were the result of exposure during their work.

 In 2021, Collins crossed the aisle to vote with the Democratic caucus on several votes related to economic issues.
 In August 2021, she was among the 19 Republicans in the Senate who voted with the Democratic caucus to pass the bipartisan $1.2 trillion infrastructure bill.
 In October 2021, she was one of 15 Republicans who voted with the Democratic caucus to approve a temporary spending bill in order to avoid a government shutdown.
 That same month, she joined 10 other Republicans in voting with the Democratic majority to break the filibuster on raising the debt ceiling.
 However, she voted with all other Republicans against the bill itself to raise the debt ceiling.